grzes5003/DailyContent/README.md

 > Note: by default expo and server runs on localhost

 ## About App
+DailyContent is mobile application, made as a university project.
 Home screen presets to user 5 random interesting facts (These are polish wikipedia articles as an example).

 ![Alt Text](docs/_media/app_01.gif)